Take the chapter quiz before and after you read this chapter.

 The sources of inexpensive protein, such as beans, must be stressed.

-- Breastfeeding to 6 months of age or longer
+- Exclusive breastfeeding to 6 months of age

-- Complementary feeding from 6 to 24 months (breast milk plus solids)
+- Complementary feeding from 6 to 24 months (breast milk plus solids to 2 years)

 - Prevent infections, especially diarrhoea

-- Routine weighing, immunisation and use of the chart in the Road-to-Health Card
+- Routine weighing, immunisation and use of the chart in the Road-to-Health Booklet

 - Social support for mothers